 You may need additional cover if there is a change in the value of your home or its contents.

-Pension is a form of insurance that helps one plan for life after retirement and protects against age old poverty.
+A pension is a form of insurance that helps one plan for life after retirement and protects against age-old poverty.

 You may be young and energetic today, but with time, you will slow down and retire and thanks to advances in medicine, we now live longer.

 Living expenses however do not retire.
-You will still need to eat, go to hospital, pay for utilities (water, electricity, cooking gas), medical bills, housing and others.
+You will still need to eat, go to the hospital, pay for utilities (water, electricity, cooking gas), medical bills, housing, and others.

-Planning for retirement helps us have an income that will cater for these expenses and ensure that the quality of life in old age is still as good as when one was active.
+Planning for retirement helps us have an income that will cater to these expenses and ensure that the quality of life in old age is still as good as when one was active.

 Planning for retirement is also important given today’s economic realities where it will be difficult to rely on other people for your daily needs.
 The family unit is weakening and the traditional notion of parents relying on their children is fading.